P4Kandai/p4-mrc/README.md

 ## Usage

-1. Run the code
-The directory with this README also contains a `mrc.p4`.
+1. The directory with this README also contains a `mrc.p4`.
 Compile `mrc.p4` and start the pod-top in Mininet and configure all switches with the appropriate P4 program + table entries:
 ```bash
 make run